 You can join a small group on a Sunrise Peak Hiking tour.
 This one combines the hike with a visit to Manjang Cave and the ancient houses in Songeup Folk Village for a full-day trip of highlights across the island.

 Hallasan National Park – The Dormant Volcano

 For a closer look at this mighty volcanic cone, many take to the hiking trails that lead up it.
-The near 6km, three-hour Yeongsil Trail is the most popular path that takes you on an elevation to the mountain’s vast crater lake, Baekrokdam that blankets the 1,950m summit.
+The nearly 6km, three-hour Yeongsil Trail is the most popular path that takes you on an elevation to the mountain’s vast crater lake, Baekrokdam, that blankets the 1,950m summit.

 Udo Maritime Park and the Legacy of the Haenyo Female Divers

-Since Udo Maritime Park is opposite Seongsan Ilchulbong Peak, it was easy to combine them on a day trip.
-As well as clambering another of Jeju’s mighty volcanic elevations – the 132m high Udobong Peak – visiting Udo Maritime Park is about seeing the epicentre of Jeju’s Islands unique culture of the Haenyo.
+Since Udo Maritime Park is opposite Seongsan Ilchulbong Peak, combining them on a day trip was easy.
+As well as clambering another of Jeju’s mighty volcanic elevations – the 132m high Udobong Peak – visiting Udo Maritime Park is about seeing the epicentre of Jeju’s Island’s unique culture of the Haenyo.

-So ingrained in the island’s history, UNESCO included this culture in its list of Intangible Cultural Heritage of Humanity.
+The Haenyo are so ingrained in the island’s history that UNESCO included this diving culture in its Intangible Cultural Heritage of Humanity list.
 You’ll see stone statues on the coastline of the Haenyo in remembrance of the culture, now on show in the Jeju Haenyo Museum.
 Otherwise known as the ‘Jeju Mermaids’, other statues appear in that formation.

 Manjanggul Cave Lava Tube